The Sustainable Darkroom is an artist-led, research community that develops low-toxicity chemistries and practices in analogue photography.

 Image by @takeiteasylab

-The Sustainable Darkroom conceived of and planted the first photographic garden, in Leeds UK.
+The Sustainable Darkroom planted the first photographic garden, in Leeds UK.
 These are garden spaces which grow species that can be used as alternative photographic chemistries, emulsions and papers.

 We consult on how to plan, grow and maintain photographic gardens across the world.
 We aim to support academic research and artistic practitioners interested in collaborating with plant worlds and de-toxifying analogue photographic practices.